mykki92/Blackjack/README.md

 [Link to live site]()

 ## Introduction
-Blackjack, also known as 21, is a card game where players try to get as close as to 21 as possible without going over.
+Blackjack, also known as 21, is a card game where players attempt to reach a score of 21 — without exceeding it — before the dealer hits 17.
+You can win if you don't bust and your total is higher than the dealer cards.

 ## Contents